-When you’re going away for business or pleasure, you want something stylish yet practical for your luggage.
+When you’re going away for business or leisure, you want something stylish yet practical for your luggage.
 Here are a few handy tips before you decide what works best for you.
 Firstly, have a think about what how you’re going to travel.
 Are you travelling by car, or will you be flying and have to think of weight restrictions?
 The size of the luggage you need may be determined by the amount of clothing you’re taking, and the length of your holiday.
 Make sure that however you travel and whatever you’ll be taking, your luggage is the right size.

 There are lots of lovely extras when it comes to buying luggage but the more features, the more expensive.
 Do you really need tilted wheels and a telescopic handle?
 Are wheels more important than extra pockets?
 Think about how and when you’ll be using your luggage.